Performance of Michigan sMDT Prototype Chambers for the HL-LHC ATLAS Muon Detector Upgrade: Conclusions

 \subsection{Signal Propagation Time}

-Due to the large ($\approx$1.5 m$^2$) single trigger scintillator we do not have second coordinate (the position of the particle along the wire) information in this analysis.
-Second coordinate information is provided by a setup like the one in the ATLAS muon spectrometer, where thin-gap chambers or resistive plate chambers provide additional information about the location of the muon along the direction of the wire.
-Tracks that are not perpendicular to the wires have their drift times smeared due to disparities in signal propagation time.
-The mean signal propagation time is already accounted for in our event-by-event $\Delta t_0$ parameter.
+In our test set up we cannot measure the position of the hit along the tube length, and thus we cannot make an explicit correction for the propagation time of the signal from hit location to readout electronics.
+The mean signal propagation time is included in the $\Delta t_0$ parameter, but inclined tracks may have an additional variations of propagation time.

-The two ingredients necessary to characterize signal propagation time are speed and distance.
+Propagation time is determined by signal propagation speed and distance.
 First, we address signal propagation speed.
-A coaxial transmission line like our drift tubes has a signal propagation speed affected by two factors: (i) the dielectric medium and (ii) the skin depth correction.
+A drift tube is a coaxial transmission line whose signal propagation speed affected by two factors: (i) the dielectric medium and (ii) the skin depth correction.
 The dielectric medium used in this analysis is a 93:7 \% admixture of argon and carbon dioxide at 3 bars absolute pressure.
-Argon gas does not have a permittivity or permeability meaningfully different than the vacuum.
-Therefore, we do not address this affect, but concentrate on the skin depth correction.
+The permittivity of the gas mixture is similar to a vacuum and so we need only calculate the skin depth correction.
+Using the inductance per unit length of a coaxial cable from \cite{Jackson} and assuming a permeability of 1 and a skin depth of 84 microns for 1 MHz signals in aluminum we find a signal propagation speed of 77\% the speed of light.